Altoplace

 pm.min_spare_servers = 1

 Now I can test that PHP-FPM is working with Apache.
 You will need to first stop (if not stopped already) and then start PHP-FPM with the brew services command.
-Next, we will create a simple info.php PHP script to test that everything is working (make sure that Apache is running):
+Next, create a simple info.php PHP script to test that everything is working (make sure that Apache is running):

 $ brew services stop php@8.2